Climate change has the potential to adversely affect our community, the economy and our environment.

 On 18 November 2019, Council declared a climate emergency (view the Council Meeting Minutes and media release), calling for urgent action to reverse global warming.
 This follows on from Council’s work over the past two decades to avoid and reduce greenhouse gas emissions (see Council’s Towards Zero Emissions Plan), plus adapt to a changing climate (see Council’s Climate Change Impacts and Adaptation Plan).

-As part of Council’s resolution, Council’s Climate Change Impacts and Adaptation Plan is now being reviewed and further work is planned to engage our community in climate action.
+As part of Council’s resolution, Council’s Climate Change Impacts and Adaptation Plan was reviewed and further work is now planned to engage our community in climate action.

 If you would like to keep up to date on Council’s climate emergency response, and to find out how you can be involved, subscribe to Council’s EnviroNews newsletter or contact Council directly.

-Addressing and adapting to climate change is a two pronged approach: Mitigation (prevention) and Adaptation.
+Responding to climate change is a two pronged approach: Mitigation and Adaptation.

-While reducing greenhouse gas emissions is the number one priority in preventing climate change, planning to adapt to climate change is also critical in helping governments and their communities prepare for the extremes that climate change brings.
+While reducing greenhouse gas emissions is the number one priority in limiting the severity of climate change, planning to adapt to climate change that is already in the pipeline is also critical in helping governments and their communities prepare for the extremes that climate change brings.

 What you can do: